 Please be aware of audience as well as other cast members when off-stage.

 It’s totally OK to chat to the audience and get suggestions like before, but we can’t get audience volunteers on stage at the moment.
-We should also minimise chanting, shouting and singing along as per DCMS guidelines.

 Please also keep distance from audience when performing, off-stage and waiting to go on.